 All concerns about a student should be reported without delay.
-Any notes of a disclosure can be recorded on a blue Form 1 which are in each department office and in the main reception.
+Any notes of a disclosure can be recorded on the staff portal, under the students names.
 The DSL will consider what action to take and have appropriate discussions with parents/carers as appropriate prior to referral to children's social care or another agency unless, to do so would place the child at risk of harm or compromise an investigation.
 All safeguarding concerns are recorded by the DSL or Deputy DSL in a confidential safeguarding interview note.